ychoi04/mica-gd405/lectures/w5-image-export.md

 Let's take a look at a few different methods to export images.

 ## Save
 `save(filename)` will save a single image file. you need to supply the file name you want to use as in `save("myImage.png")`.
 Look at [the reference]((https://processing.org/reference/save_.html)) for more info.
 If you call this function inside `draw()`, your sketch will save a new image *every frame* and overwrite the previous one.
 This is not a good way of using this function.
-Instead, use mouse or key interactions to save a file:
+Instead, use mouse or key interactions to save a file only when you need it:

 ```java
 void setup() {